tdude0175/Django-Project/README.md

 ## Requirements (Total of 20 points)

 ### Aesthetics (10 pts)
-Use HTML, CSS, templating, and any css resources neccessary to make your site aesthetically pleasing.
+Use HTML, CSS, templating, and any CSS resources neccessary to make your site aesthetically pleasing.
+NOTE: Primary layout should rely on CSS grid!

 #### Consistency (3 pts)
 - 3pts: Background, text format, and color usage are carefully chosen to produce a consistent screen layout for all your pages.